 3.1 Impact of optimization of all parameters (P1) on model net and gross CO2 fluxes

-Across all sites, the prior ORCHIDEE simulations (i.e. before parameter optimization) fail to capture both the mean annual NEE at mean C sink and source sites and the NEE IAV across all sites (Figure 1a) - as also seen for all TRENDY TBMs in MacBean et al (in review).
+Across all sites, the prior ORCHIDEE simulations (i.e. before parameter optimization) fail to capture both the mean annual NEE at mean C sink and source sites and the NEE IAV across all sites (Figure 1a) - as also seen for all TRENDY TBMs in MacBean et al (2021).
 Across all sites, optimizing all C cycle-related parameters (phenology, photosynthesis and post C uptake - assimilation scenario P1) with NEE data dramatically increases the ability of the model to capture both the mean C source/sink behavior and the IAV (Figure 1b).
 C sink and source sites show significant improvement in terms of both mean annual NEE and IAV.
 There is not a strong bias in the model simulations at pivot sites whose mean annual NEE is close to zero; therefore, the optimization results in an improvement mainly in IAV (as represented by the correlation and slope values shown in inset figures in Figures 1 a and b).
+Daily flux data RMSEs for validation exercise indicate good prediction capacity of the calibrated parameters after optimization of all parameters (Figure S1a).

 Improvement of the model-data fit resulting from the assimilation is evident across all sites, with a reduction of daily NEE RMSE between 0.05 to 0.65 gCm-2d-1 (Figure S1), with a similar reductions in daily GPP and Reco RMSE (Table S2).
 Moreover, the temporal dynamics are well captured for all the sites: when optimizing all parameters, the median pearson correlation coefficients (R) increase by 0.45, 0.45, and 0.25 for daily, monthly and annual modeled NEE, respectively and posterior median slope values ≥0.5 (Figure S2a and d).
 GPP temporal dynamics are also much improved by the P1 assimilation with a higher and tighter range in posterior R and slope values than NEE (Figure S2b and e).
 In contrast, there is less improvement in Reco temporal dynamics although the median R and slope values are higher after the optimization (Figure S2c and f).